Income

 rights portion can be taken as a 25% tax free lump sum and

-age limits applying from 6 April 2010 will raise the age
+age limits applying from 6 April 2010 have raised the age

 each year when it is paid.